Chanterelle and Pumpkin Muffins: A Cozy Autumn Treat

 Make the Pumpkin Purée

-Roast the Chanterelles.
+Roast the Chanterelles

 Blend into Purée

-Add the maple-roasted chanterelles to the pumpkin puree in the blender.
+Add the maple-roasted chanterelles to the pumpkin purée in the blender.

 Blend until completely smooth and silky.